 Taking the necessary steps

-WEH looked at several options and decided to work with Orange Business Services, which provides a ‘GDPR Data Assessment Service’.
-Orange Business Services helps companies with global data management and storage to assess data and provide risk, data and security recommendations.
+WEH looked at several options and decided to work with Orange Business, which provides a ‘GDPR Data Assessment Service’.
+Orange Business helps companies with global data management and storage to assess data and provide risk, data and security recommendations.
 The Service purchased by WEH fitted the criteria: straightforward, relatively quick and not resource intensive, but providing the full insight in the researched data.

 GDPR came into force on 25 May 2018, so there was a very short window for the project to run: between 12 March 2018 to closure on the 2 May 2018, around 11.5 million files, amounting to 6 terabytes of data, were to be assessed.
 All unstructured data was to be searched for aging and Personal Identifiable Information (PII) content.